 First, wash the removable items in warm, soapy water.
 I find it helpful to use a large bowl because you can drop it in the filter basket and carafe and not worry about holding them under running water.

 Next, wash thoroughly and rinse off any soapy residue before letting the filter basket and carafe dry completely.
-It will help prevent mould and bacteria from growing inside your coffeemaker.
+It will help prevent mold and bacteria from growing inside your coffeemaker.

 Turn the coffeemaker over and let all the water drain out.
 Next, wipe down the outside of the machine using a damp cloth, being careful to avoid getting water into any electrical parts.
 If you have a removable drip tray, wipe it down as well.